 Massive Open Online Courses

-These massive open online courses (MOOCs) from the CIRTL Network and related groups are designed to prepare aspiring faculty in STEM fields (natural and social sciences, technology, engineering, and mathematics) to be more effective teachers and confident and prepared early-career academics and professionals.
-The courses listed below are offered through EdX.
-The audit track is available for free, with a letter of completion sent by instructors.
+These massive open online courses (MOOCs) from the CIRTL Network and related efforts are designed to prepare aspiring faculty in STEM fields (natural and social sciences, technology, engineering, and mathematics) to be effective teachers and more confident and prepared early-career academics and professionals.
+The courses listed below are offered through EdX’s audit track for free, with a letter of completion provided by course instructors.

 Local Learning Communities